 All About Myelofibrosis

-Myelofibrosis is a rare cancer of the bone marrow in which the marrow is replaced by scar tissue and is not able to make healthy blood cells.
+Myelofibrosis is group of rare cancers of the bone marrow in which the marrow is replaced by scar tissue and is not able to make healthy blood cells.
 It is classified as a type of chronic leukemia and belongs to a group of blood disorders called myeloproliferative diseases.
 It may also be called primary myelofibrosis, chronic idiopathic myelofibrosis or myelosclerosis with myeloid metaplasia.

 A myeloproliferative disorder is a disease in which the bone marrow produces either too many or too few of certain blood cells, most of which do not function properly (each disorder's name comes from the cells that are affected).
-This group of diseases also includes chronic myelogenous leukemia, polycythemia vera (PV), essential thrombocythemia (ET), chronic neutrophillic leukemia and chronic eosinophillic leukemia.
+Other diseases including chronic myelogenous leukemia, polycythemia vera (PV), essential thrombocythemia (ET), chronic neutrophillic leukemia and chronic eosinophillic leukemia are related closely to MF.
 PV and ET can progress to myelofibrosis and account for 10-15% of myelofibrosis cases.
-Myelofibrosis can progress to other, more aggressive, types of leukemia.
-The disease can have a variable prognosis with some patients living decades while others progress to more aggressive forms with survival times less than 2 years.
+Myelofibrosis can also progress to other, more aggressive, types of leukemia.
+The disease can have a variable prognosis with some patients living decades while others progress to much more aggressive forms.

 In order to understand myelofibrosis, it is helpful to understand how normal bone marrow functions.
 The bone marrow is a spongy area in the center of our bones.
 Its role is to produce blood cells.